HEPTACOM/heptaconnect-docs/docs/guides/administrator/http-apis.md

 ## Debugging

 For investigation purposes you can dump the HTTP requests and responses of the HTTP handlers.
-To do so you can use the configuration key `bridge-dump-sample-rate` to set the sampling rate.
+To do so you can use the configuration key `dump-sample-rate` to set the sampling rate.
 The expected value is an integer between 0 and 100.
 By default, the sampling rate is set to 0, which means no requests are dumped.
 To dump all requests you can set the sampling rate to 100.
-E.g. to set the configuration to 3/4 of the requests get recorded you can use the command `heptaconnect:http-handler:set-configuration bottle hello-world bridge-dump-sample-rate 75`.
+E.g. to set the configuration to 3/4 of the requests get recorded you can use the command `heptaconnect:http-handler:set-configuration bottle hello-world dump-sample-rate 75`.
 The dumped requests are stored on filesystem next to your log files.